Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Results and Discussion

 For most molecules, the hierarchy of $\mathrm{ReTr}[\Sigma(i\omega_n)]$ closely tracks that of $\mathrm{ImTr}[\Sigma(i\omega_n)]$ across the full Matsubara range.
 In this dominant regime, the various vertex-corrected schemes primarily act as near-rigid vertical offsets relative to sc$GW$: the curves remain well separated and exhibit few, if any, crossings.
 This behavior is characteristic of hydrocarbon, oxide, and nitride families, where differences between static and dynamic variants are comparatively modest and the overall ordering is stable.
-The corresponding real-part curves for the same representative set are displayed in Fig.~\ref{fig:self-energy-real-selected}, which highlights both the dominant near-rigid-offset behavior and the low-frequency rearrangements discussed below.
+The corresponding real-part curves for the same representative set are displayed in Figure.~\ref{fig:self-energy-real-selected}, which highlights both the dominant near-rigid-offset behavior and the low-frequency rearrangements discussed below.

-A second regime, comprises systems in which $\mathrm{ReTr}[\Sigma(i\omega_n)]$ displays a method-dependent displacement—or even a crossing—at low frequencies, before recovering the usual ordering at larger frequencies.
+A second regime, comprises systems in which $\mathrm{ReTr}[\Sigma(i\omega_n)]$ displays a method-dependent displacement-or even a crossing-at low frequencies, before recovering the usual ordering at larger frequencies.
 Within this class, three recurring patterns emerge.
 First, some molecules show a low-frequency displacement of sc$GW$ with the direction and magnitude of the shift depending systematically on the vertex construction.
 Pronounced SOX-driven shifts are typical for carbon sulfides (e.g., carbon oxysulfide and carbon disulfide) and for several chlorinated species, while phosphine trends toward $G3W2$-like behavior; depending on screening strength, analogous low-frequency displacements can also occur for SOSEX and 2SOSEX.

-Second, in several chloride/ionic systems—including MgCl$_2$, NaCl, HCl, and KH—sc$GW$ can cross the SOX real-part at low frequency.
+Second, in several chloride/ionic systems-including MgCl$_2$, NaCl, HCl, and KH-sc$GW$ can cross the SOX real-part at low frequency.
 This points to a particularly delicate cancellation in strongly ionic environments.
 The low-frequency real-part level shift is governed by competition between screened correlation, already present in $GW$, and an exchange-like subtraction that is amplified in SOX, with the cancellation most acute at small frequency.